Whalley Foundation Inc

 Overview

 The Whalley Foundation Inc was established in 2008 as a private family foundation based in Houston, Texas.
-With total assets of approximately $18-39 million and annual distributions of $7.45 million (2024), the foundation focuses its grantmaking on education, human services, and philanthropic organizations.
-The foundation is led by the Whalley family and operates through trustee discretion, making grants to preselected charitable organizations primarily in the Houston area, with some reach into other Texas communities, Colorado, and New York.
-Since 2016, the foundation has awarded 371 individual grants totaling over $16 million, demonstrating consistent philanthropic commitment to strengthening community organizations.
+With total assets of approximately $18.2 million (per the 2024 990-PF filing) and annual distributions of $7.45 million (2024), the foundation focuses its grantmaking on education, human services, and philanthropic organisations.
+The foundation is led by the Whalley family and operates through trustee discretion, making grants to preselected charitable organisations primarily in the Houston area, with some reach into other Texas communities, Colorado, and New York.
+The foundation demonstrates consistent philanthropic commitment to strengthening community organisations.

 Funding Priorities

-The Whalley Foundation operates through discretionary grantmaking rather than formal programs.
-Grants are awarded throughout the year to preselected organizations with awards typically designated for general operating support or to "fund programs."
+The Whalley Foundation operates through discretionary grantmaking rather than formal programmes.
+Grants are awarded throughout the year to preselected organisations with awards typically designated for general operating support or to "fund programmes."

 Grant Range: $500 - $1,001,000 (median grant: $25,000)